-MQ queue time The time a message spent in a queue between the Put and Get calls.
+MQ queue time The time a message spent in a queue l eue betwe en the Put a and G 3et calls 3. - ~

 MQ work time The time the application spent processing a message from the Get to Put calls.